Assigning Video Lessons

 To set a start date and start time:

-- Once you're ready to assign an article, you'll see a pop-up with "Assign to a class" at the top.
-Here you'll see "Start Date" on the left and "Due Date" on the right.
+- Once you're ready to assign a video, you'll see a pop-up with "Assign to a class" at the top.
+Here you'll see "Start Date" on the top and "Due Date" below it.

-- To set a start date, click on the left box labeled "Start Date."
+- To set a start date, click on the box labeled "Start Date".

 - Here you can select a start date from the calendar pop-up.
 The start date defaults to today.